 7. Get a kitchen knife organizer

-For protection, have all your knives in a knife organizer in your drawer or use a magnet strip to hold the knives.
+For protection, keep all your knives in a knife organizer in your drawer or use a magnet strip to hold them.

 Place all the knives in the same direction.
 I had both of these organizers over the years.
 The magnet organizer was helpful when I had little ones that tended to go into the cabinets to explore.
 But when the kids got bigger, I used the drawer knife organizer to stash the knives away easily.